Start-stop system: Volkswagen

 Volkswagen began using start-stop systems with the Polo Formel E with SSA around 1983, after having previewed the system on the 1981 Auto 2000 research car.
 Later the LUPO 3L, and after that in the Polo, Golf and Passat BlueMotion, which also include weight and aerodynamic improvements.
 The system is now commonplace in the Volkswagen range, fitted to all vehicles with the Bluemotion Technology package, though certain other models have the technology too.
 For the Lupo 3L, with an automated manual gearbox and clutch, the engine stops four seconds after the car becomes stationary with the driver's foot on the brake pedal.
 No other action is necessary.
 Removing the foot from the brake pedal initiates engine start and the car can be driven away.
 The gear lever remains in the drive D position throughout.
 The same applies to the Audi A2 1.2TDi, which is almost identical mechanically.

 Volvo

-Volvo introduced their Start/Stop technology in 2009 under their DRIVe branding.
+Volvo introduced its start-stop technology in 2009 under their DRIVe branding.

 Mitsubishi

-Mitsubishi Motors introduced this system in 1999 under their AS&G (Auto Stop & Go) branding, on their kei-car Mitsubishi Pistachio.
+Mitsubishi Motors introduced this system in 1999 under its AS&G (Auto Stop & Go) branding, on their kei-car Mitsubishi Pistachio.
 Mitsubishi has been marketing AS&G Technology in its ClearTec branded models in the European market since 2008.
 AS&G system is also available on Mitsubishi Colt (EU), which went on sale in Europe in 2008.
-Since 2010, this system is also used in the Mitsubishi ASX (EU).
+Since 2010, this system has also been used in the Mitsubishi ASX (EU).
 In 2015, AS&G was added to the Mitsubishi Eclipse Cross.